 As we explored in Chapter 1, Section C, a recent report by Oil Change International investigated the compliance of oil and gas companies with the Paris Agreement.
 The study deduced that to keep global warming below the two-degree limit, exploration for new fossil fuel reserves must end and production from existing reserves be wound down.
 The report considered that some companies had made partial commitments to reduce the intensity of their emissions or cut production in certain sectors, but that overall none of the companies' climate strategies, plans and pledges came close to alignment with the Paris Agreement.
-In fact, the plans and capital spend of these companies (BP, Chevron, Eni, Equinor, ExxonMobil, Repsol, Shell and Total) put them on target for sizeable production increases (Oil Change International, 2020).26
+In fact, the plans and capital spend of these companies (BP, Chevron, Eni, Equinor, ExxonMobil, Repsol, Shell and Total) put them on target for sizeable production increases (Oil Change International, 2020).

-Analysts have found several reasons for the lack of compliance of fossil fuel companies with goals.
-That is not to say it is the only step to be climate goals.
-The most critical is that emissions reductions demand an end to fossil fuel use, a change which is an existential threat to their busiworst offenders and engaging with companies ness model.
-For big oil, Paris alignment means that can change. winding down its activities or making a wholesale However, any investment policy which seeks switch out of fossil fuels and into renewables, to reduce emissions cannot honestly include something no fossil fuel company appears continued investment in fossil fuels.
-Fossil fuel equipped to do.
-Paris non-compliance is sectordivestment is the foundation upon which an wide because Paris compliance demands that the effective climate policy can be built. sector simply cease to exist in its current form.
+Analysts have found several reasons for the lack of compliance of fossil fuel companies with climate goals.
+The most critical is that emissions reductions demand an end to fossil fuel use, a change which is an existential threat to their business model.
+For big oil, Paris alignment means winding down its activities or making a wholesale switch out of fossil fuels and into renewables, something no fossil fuel company appears equipped to do.
+Paris non-compliance is sectorwide because Paris compliance demands that the sector simply cease to exist in its current form.